Anatoly Shariy: Accusations of anti-Ukrainian and pro-Russian position

-Shariy responded to these accusations by declaring that last years he did not like Vladimir Putin anymore and that he would not call to vote for him.
-On the other hand, Deutsche Welle states that Shariy justified the arrests of participants of the 2017–2018 Russian protests by saying that Russian authorities should not wait until the first molotov cocktails appear.
+Deutsche Welle states that Shariy justified the arrests of participants of the 2017–2018 Russian protests by saying that Russian authorities should not wait until the first molotov cocktails appear.
 In 2015 Shariy announced a reward of 1,000 Euro to anybody who demonstrates a piece of pro-Russian or anti-Ukrainian propaganda in his posts.
 During the 2019 Parliamentary Elections he increased the bounty to 5,000 Euro.
-In 2017, Shariy in his video blog criticized the Russian authorities for the criminal prosecution of opposition blogger Rustem Adagamov.